 - A concern may be reported to S.T.A.R.T. in one of the following ways:

 - Complete a S.T.A.R.T.
-Person of Concern Report Form.
+Student of Concern Report Form.
 This form should be immediately forwarded to the Chair of the S.T.A.R.T. team with as much detail as possible about the behavior in question;

 - Contact any member of the S.T.A.R.T. with as much information and detail as possible.